testxio/testx-quickstart/README.md

 	npm install -g protractor

-Update and start local selenium server using webdriver-manager (comes with protractor):
+Update the local chrome and firefox selenium drivers using webdriver-manager (comes with protractor):

 	webdriver-manager update

+Optionally, start local selenium server (if you do that you do not need the --directConnect=true option when you start protractor)

 	webdriver-manager start

 ## Installation